 This part is easy.
 All you have to do is:

-- Stuff the veggies into mason jars – you can pack them pretty tightly because they’ll wilt down slightly.
+- Stuff the veggies into Mason jars - you can pack them pretty tightly because they’ll wilt down slightly in the fridge.

 - Pour the boiling hot brine over the veggies until they are completely covered.
 It’s your choice if you want to strain the bits out before pouring into the jar.